Certified Master of Career Services (CMCS)

 Who is eligible for the CMCS?

-To apply for the CMCS credential, an applicant must be able to successfully document the completion of a minimum of a Bachelor’s degree (any major/discipline) and 7 years of full time (14,000 hours) work experience OR a Master’s degree (or higher) and 5 years of full time (10,000 hours) work experience.
+To apply for the CMCS credential, an applicant must be able to successfully document the completion of a minimum of a Bachelor’s degree (any major/discipline) and the equivalent of 7 years of full time (14,000 hours) work experience OR a Master’s degree (or higher) and the equivalent of 5 years of full time (10,000 hours) work experience.
 The work experience used to satisfy this application requirement must be in the field of career services/development.

 What if I’m eligible for the CCC?
 Can I still apply for the CMCS?